XiangXu/Programming-Daily-Learning/Java/4_Java_Thread.md

 ##### yield()

    1. yield is a static method and native too.
-   2. yield tells the currently executing thread to give a chance to the threads that have equal priority in the Thread Poo..
+   2. yield tells the currently executing thread to give a chance to the threads that have equal priority in the Thread Pool.
    3. There is no guarantee that yield will make currently executing thread to runnable state immediately.
    4. It can only make a thread from Running State to Runnable State, not wait or blocked state.